-COVID-19 Update: April 1, 2020
+COVID-19 Update: May 5, 2020

 Winnipeg Arts Council staff are currently working, however the office is closed to the public and we will not be taking any in-person meetings in the immediate future.
 You can continue to contact us by email and we encourage you to reach out where you have questions or concerns.

 The 2020 Mayor's Luncheon for the Arts has been cancelled.
 We cannot in all conscience invite the arts community to support this event given the difficulties they face, regardless of whether the limitations on public gatherings are lifted this summer.

-Awards Nominations: In the meantime, we continue to welcome nominations in each of the five Awards categories.
+In the meantime, we continue to welcome nominations in each of the five Awards categories.
 The nomination deadline has been removed, meaning that submissions will be accepted on an ongoing basis until dates have been confirmed.
 Please visit www.winnipegarts.ca/awards for nomination information.

 While we are aware that changing circumstances make it impossible to develop new programming plans with any certainty at present, we appreciate being kept abreast (by email) of new developments.

-Professional Development Grant applications are suspended indefinitely.
+The Professional Development Grant program remains suspended indefinitely.

-Artists and organizations currently holding grants for activities which are impacted by COVID-19 should be in contact with the Winnipeg Arts Council by email to determine what steps, if any, are necessary.
+Artists and organizations currently holding grants in *any* program for activities which are impacted by COVID-19 should be in contact with the Winnipeg Arts Council by email to determine what steps, if any, are necessary.
 We understand that the circumstances will be different for each and every artist and organization and we will work with you to manage the situation as best we can.